rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 capability) detects that the user is interested in something.
 In this picture the interest is triggered by an RCU button, but how this occurs is outside the scope of this document.
-When this happens, the Aggregated Experience app calls `Content.interesting()`, which will trigger the foreground app's UserInterest provider and call it's `interested` method by invoking the RPC method `Discovery.onRequestInterested`.
+When this happens, the Aggregated Experience app calls `Content.requestUserInterest()`, which will trigger the foreground app's UserInterest provider and call it's `userInterest` method by invoking the RPC method `Discovery.onRequestUserInterest`.

 ![](../../../requirements/images/specifications/intents/user-interest/media/image3.png)

-Next, the foreground app receives and responds to the request with an EntityInfo, which is returned as the result to the pending `Content.interesting` method:
+Next, the foreground app receives and responds to the request with an EntityInfo, which is returned as the result to the pending `Content.requestUserInterest` method:

 ![](../../../requirements/images/specifications/intents/user-interest/media/image4.png)